nagonzalezf/starsalign/README.md

 Another useful tool of this package is the ```normalize()``` function, wich normalize the image by subtracting the mean from all pixels of the image and then dividing by the standard deviation.
 This can be useful in cases where the images have different brightness levels.

-Examples of this package usage can be found inside the folder: https://github.com/nagonzalezf/starsalign/tree/main/examples
+Examples of this package usages can be found inside the folder: https://github.com/nagonzalezf/starsalign/tree/main/examples

 | Reference Image  | Science Image | Raw Difference Image |
 | ------------- | ------------- | ------------- |